 - ½ cup dairy free chocolate chips

-- In the bowl of a stand mixer, add cake mix, pudding mix, oil, egg whites and almond milk.
+- In the bowl of a stand mixer, add cake mix, pudding mix, oil, eggs and almond milk.

 - Mix on low speed for 30 seconds, stop the mixer and scrape down the bowl, then turn the mixer to medium and beat for 2 minutes.